Through key strategic partnerships the Roslin Institute is able to grow the impact and reputation of its world-leading science.

 - Scotland's Rural College (SRUC): SRUC and Roslin collaborate extensively and submitted joint returns to recent Research Excellence Framework exercises.
 The Institute's building is home to SRUC's research division.

-- Global Academy of Agriculture and Food Security: The research of the Global Academy, where it applies to animal agriculture, genetics and health, takes place in the Roslin Institute.
+- Global Academy of Agriculture and Food Systems: The research of the Global Academy, where it applies to animal agriculture, genetics and health, takes place in the Roslin Institute.
 There are joint efforts to provide teaching and training for sustainable agriculture.

 - Edinburgh Infectious Diseases (EID): The Roslin Institute is a major contributor to EID, a University of Edinburgh-led body that represents hundreds of researchers studying infectious diseases across 19 organisations in the Edinburgh area.